risingwavelabs/risingwave-docs-legacy/docs/sql/udf/udf-rust.md

 $$;
 ```

-Firstly, you need to define a structure using `struct` and annotate it with `#[derive(StructType)]`.
+First, define a structure using `struct` and annotate it with `#[derive(StructType)]`.
 Its fields must match the struct type declared in the `CREATE FUNCTION` statement.
 Then, define the function and annotate it with the `#[function("...")]` macro.
 The string in the macro represents the SQL signature of the function, with the tail return type being `struct StructName`.
-You can refer to the documentation of [arrow-udf](https://docs.rs/arrow-udf/0.2.1/arrow_udf/attr.function.html) for the specific syntax.
+For the specific syntax, see [arrow-udf](https://docs.rs/arrow-udf/0.2.1/arrow_udf/attr.function.html).

 Currently, in `CREATE FUNCTION` statement, Rust code can only use libraries from the standard library, `chrono`, `rust_decimal`, `serde_json`, and does not support other third-party libraries.
 If you wish to use other libraries, you may consider [compiling WebAssembly modules manually](udf-rust.md#alternative-manually-build-your-functions-into-a-webassembly-module).